API Overview

 EnforceEx API

-To identify which policy permitted a request, use EnforceEx():
+To see which policy allowed a request, use EnforceEx():

 ok, reason, err := enforcer.EnforceEx("amber", "data1", "read")